-- Are opportunities for teacher reflection embedded into professional development? - What are the expectations for changes in teachers' practices? - Is there an expectation for teachers to participate in professional learning? - · Are data and evidence used for ongoing professional development? - · Are experienced teachers interested in and capable of leading professional learning?
+- Are opportunities for teacher reflection embedded into professional development? - What are the expectations for changes in teachers' practices? - Is there an expectation for teachers to participate in professional learning? - Are data and evidence used for ongoing professional development? - Are experienced teachers interested in and capable of leading professional learning?

-Professional development plans for individual teachers (2.2.20, 2.2.60)
+Professional Development Plans for Individual Teachers (2.2.20, 2.2.60)

-Professional development plans are developed, actively used, and shown to improve student learning.
+Professional development plans are created, actively used, and shown to improve student learning.